Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-point-to-point-communication.md

 >
 > Try the code below with two ranks and see what happens.
 How would you change the code to fix the problem?
 >
-> _Note: If you are using the MPICH library, this example might automagically work.
-With OpenMPI it shouldn't!)_
+> _Note: If you are using MPICH, this example might work.
+With OpenMPI it shouldn't!_
 >
 > ~~~
 > #include <mpi.h>